efuzy/efuzy/docs/src/pages/vue-components/table.md

 ## Pagination <q-badge align="top" label="enhanced on v1.12+" />

 ::: warning
-On Quasar <= v1.11, the `pagination` prop usage required the ".sync" modifier.
+On Efuzy <= v1.11, the `pagination` prop usage required the ".sync" modifier.
 With v1.12+ this is not longer mandatory, but if you want to control the Table’s pagination from your own components, then it is still a must-do.
 Example: `pagination.sync="pagination"`.
 :::

 ::: tip